No Match Found

 Event-driven architecture (EDA) is coming into its own for financial services.
 Firms across the industry are racing to modernize their digital technology as they compete to acquire and retain customers.

 Many financial services organizations are adopting EDA to achieve greater flexibility and scalability.
 Take, for example, a cloud-based payments platform on which the demand for person-to-person payments (P2P) and person-to-merchant payments (P2M) grew dramatically to over 1,500 businesses and 1.5 million users within the first two weeks of launch.
 The EDA design readily supported the burst campaigns and rapid growth in user volume.

 EDA is ideal for improving agility and scalability, and it’s often found in microservices-based applications and other applications that have decoupled components.
 We asked two of our tech specialists—PwC Digital Technology and Innovation Partners Ali Khan and Joe Kennedy—to take a closer look at EDA and discuss how it can help drive innovation and modernization.

-Financial Services Advisory Partner, PwC US
+Financial Services Advisory Principal, PwC US

 FS Technology Consulting Leader, PwC US

 Ali Khan: What is event-driven architecture?

 Joe Kennedy: Event-driven architecture focuses on the creation, detection, subscription and reaction to events.
 An event is the change in state of an object, like liquidating an investment.
 The act of selling creates an event.

 Traditional service-oriented architecture focuses on data in a static way—gathering it, storing it—rather than on data as a moving thing.
 In the real world, everything we do is event-based, like the response to a request, whether made by a person or by a machine.
 In financial services, a mortgage application goes through several different states from the time it’s submitted to the time the customer gets approved.
 Each of these states represents an event.